-External Assessment Internal Assessment The external HSC examination measures student achievement in a range of syllabus outcomes.
+The external HSC examination measures student achievement in a range of syllabus outcomes.
 The external examination and its marking relate to the syllabus by, providing clear links to syllabus outcomes, enabling students to demonstrate the levels of achievement outlined in the performance band descriptions, applying marking guidelines based on criteria that relate to the quality of the response, aligning performance in the examination each year to the standards established for the course.
 The Mathematics Extension 1 examination will focus on the course objectives and the Year 12 outcomes.
 The Year 11 course is assumed knowledge and may be assessed.

+Internal Assessment

 Formal school-based assessment tasks are based on course requirements and components and weightings that contribute to the determination of the final mark for a course.
 The mark submitted by the school provides a summation of each student's achievement measured at several points throughout the course.
 The components and weightings for Years 11 and 12 are mandatory.
 These include understanding, fluency and communication (50%) and problem solving, reasoning and justification (50%).
 The Year 11 formal school-based assessment program is to have three assessment tasks, one task must being an assignment or investigation.
-The Year 12 formal school-based assessment tasks one task being an assignment or investigation.
+The Year 12 formal school-based assessment program is to have a maximum of four assessment tasks one task being an assignment or investigation.